NEGU93/cvnn/README.md

 Using this library, the only difference with a Tensorflow code is that you should use `cvnn.layers` module instead of `tf.keras.layers`.

 This is a library that uses [Tensorflow](https://www.tensorflow.org) as a back-end to do complex-valued neural networks as CVNNs are barely supported by Tensorflow and not even supported yet for [pytorch](https://github.com/pytorch/pytorch/issues/755) (reason why I decided to use Tensorflow for this library).
+To the authors knowledge, this is the first and for the moment only library that actually works with compled data types instead of real value vectors that are interpreted as real and imaginary part.

 Update:
   - Since [v1.6](https://pytorch.org/blog/pytorch-1.6-released/#beta-complex-numbers) (28 July 2020), pytorch now supports complex vectors and complex gradient as BETA.
 But still have the same issues that Tensorflow has, so no reason to migrate yet.